-If Part 1 of the Greatest European Climbs has already inspired you to head for the mountains, check out our top 10 climbs and conquer some of best cycling routes in Europe
+If our countdown from 20-10 of the Greatest European Climbs has already inspired you to head for the mountains, check out our top 10 climbs and conquer some of best cycling routes in Europe

 9. The Gavia